JoshuaJurgen/hello-world-rm-/README.md

 # hello-world-rm-
-notm uch to say, just starting out.
+not much to say, just starting out.